 Cannabis growers know darkness is as important as light.
-You may not think of the principles of yin (darkness) and yang (lightness) when planning your light deprivation schedule, but savvy growers understand the dual needs of cannabis.
-And whether your greenhouse sits in the Pacific Northwest under long summer days or in the hotter climes of the Central Valley, it’s important to balance darkness and light for a maximum bud harvest.
+You may not think of the principles of yin (dark) and yang (light) when planning your light deprivation schedule, but savvy growers understand the dual needs of cannabis.
+And whether your greenhouse sits in the Pacific Northwest under long summer days or in the hotter climes of the Central Valley, it’s essential to balance darkness and light for a maximum bud harvest.

 Cannabis is a photoperiodic plant that responds to seasonal changes in light.
 That means when the days grow shorter, the plant’s life cycle is nearing its end, and flowering occurs for reproduction.
 In nature, male cannabis sacs release pollen to pollinate female plants in blossom.
-The result are seeds, which allow the plant to produce a next generation.
+The result is seeds, which allow the plant to produce the next generation.

 As a cultivated plant, cannabis still responds to light changes.
 Depending upon the strain you’re working with as well as your environmental demands, your light-to-dark ratio will vary a bit.
 If you’re new to the strain (or growing), talk to old hands about when to end the vegetative phase and trigger your plants’ flowering phase.
-That timing is critical to maximize your yield.
-Here are some more specifics.
+That timing is critical to maximizing your yield.

 How Much Darkness is Needed?

 Light deprivation is ideal for producing high-quality crops.
 A light-deprivation system helps to control exactly how much light is exposed and reap many benefits.
 Below are the we discuss how much darkness is needed at each stage of growth.

 Cannabis in the vegetative stage (when it is growing at a rapid pace) needs at least 13 hours of light per day.
 In fact, indoor growers commonly use an 18/6 light to dark ratio to encourage faster growth.
 (Note that most indoor growers vegetate their plants 4 – 8 weeks.)